 Thor's Hammers

 Heilsa!
 Thanks for stopping by.
-Come in and look around a bit.
+Come in and look around.

 Thor's Hammer is a symbol of the struggle against chaos and evil.
 It's the weapon used by Thor against giants, monsters, and other trollish folk who threaten the common good.
 It seems particularly appropriate in these troubled times.
 The Hammer was also important in the hallowing of hearth and home, in marriage ceremonies, and the invocation of fertility.
 There's an interesting article on the Hammer posted in Australia by Daniel Bray of Sydney University.